mkejeiri/Events-sourcing/README.md

         var consumer = new QueueingBasicConsumer(channel);

 		//and basic consumer is called to start reading from the queue
-		//noAck: false => we care that the messages are safe on the queue and we want the message to be acknowledged
+		//noAck: false => we care that the messages are safe
+		//on the queue and we want the message to be acknowledged
-		//in case of the consumer crashes, the message is put back into the queue and eventually later
+		//in case of the consumer crashes, the message is put
+		//back into the queue and eventually later
 		//dispatched to the next idle worker.
-		//in case of the consumer succeeds Ack is sent back to the broker, message (successfully processed) is discarded
+		//in case of the consumer succeeds Ack is sent back to the broker,
+		//message (successfully processed) is discarded
 		//from the queue and worker is ready to process another one. channel.BasicConsume(queue: CardPaymentQueueName, noAck: false, consumer: consumer);